 Italian Meatloaf is one of the many recipes passed to me from my mom in her unconventional manner – photocopied from an overdue library book.

 During my mom’s 30 years working at the public library, our kitchen counter continually housed stacks of checked out cookbooks.

-If a library cookbook recipe was a home run, I would be provided with a photocopied page.
-Her neat, cursive writing would adorn the word “good” on my copy, underlined a couple times for emphasis.
+If a library cookbook recipe was a home run, I would be provided with a xeroxed page.
+Her neat, cursive writing would adorn “good!” on my copy, underlined a couple times for emphasis.

 I wish I could give credit where credit is due for this great recipe, but I have no idea where it came from.
 Let’s just leave it at Adapted from Some-Random-Library-Cookbook-My-Mom-Had-On-Her-Counter-10-Years-Ago.

-- 3 large eggs, beaten
+- 3 large eggs, lightly beaten

 - 2 garlic cloves, minced